athertahir/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 variables per sample to be predicted (3).
 The data is ready to use in an LSTM model that

-expects three-dimensional input and two-dimensional output shapes for theXandycomponents of each sample.
+expects three-dimensional input and two-dimensional output shapes for the `X` and `y` components of each sample.
 Then, each of the samples is printed showing the input and output components of each sample.
 (6, 3, 3) (6, 3)